EnesKaraosman/EKNetworkModule/README.md

 To create (generate) your Request (post methods) and Response models you can use online tools like *https://app.quicktype.io/*

 You basically give your sample JSON to tool and it gives back to you Auto-Generated swift class model.
 (Including nested instances)

+Make sure you add Codable options as well.

 Lets create a model together.